ndillmanhasso/website2022/content/project/_index.md

   text_link_label: ""
   text_link_url: ""
   title: Interests
-title: Things that I'm Interested In
+title: A Few Things that I'm Interested In
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **